linmic/react-starter-kit/README.md

 file in the project root.
 Documentation to the project is licensed under the [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/) license.
 React logo image is a trademark of Facebook, Inc.

+### Modification

+1. Use compass/sass/susy/breakpoint instead of less.
+2. Use coffee-loader on webpack entry.
+3. Added cjsx support.
+4. Use bootstrap from CDN instead of local pack.